jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 So the next time you hear, "Only so-and-so can fix that", please take a moment to reflect.
 Why is that the case and what can be done to improve the situation?

+# Credits and Thanks
+* <a name="MPS" href="https://www.linkedin.com/in/dieswaytoofast/">Mahesh Paolini-Subramanya</a> for
+    the idea of culture implications.